 1. what we do

-We build VR/AR/MR labs for universities and businesses.
-Hardware, software, installations, maintenance, professional development - the works.
+We build research-grade VR/AR/MR labs for universities, schools and businesses.
+Hardware, software, installations, onboarding, maintenance, professional development - the works.

 2. why we do it

+VR labs are our passion!
 VR/AR/MR are already major tech platforms.
-Whether for research, workforce development, or curriculum: get prepared for your own VR lab, don't play catch up.
+Whether for research, workforce development, or curriculum: get your own VR lab, don't play catch up.

 3. who we are